 So why is hair loss related to heart disease?
 And what can you do to specifically improve your health – and your hair’s?

 You may have previously read that laser hair regrowth treatments work best when used in conjunction to anti-inflammatory shampoos.
 People experience hair loss though inflammatory scalp conditions, including folliculitis – meaning inflammation of the hair follicles.

 Did you know that all diseases, including heart problems, are at their core some type of inflammation?
 Whether it’s due to our diet, the environment or certain lifestyle choices, such as smoking, our bodies respond to anything negative with inflammation as a protection mechanism.
 Inflammation throughout the body won’t spare your scalp and hair follicles, so hair loss follows.

 Heart Disease and Insulin Resistance

 We all love to have our sweets and our occasional fried foods but if it becomes a habit, then our body can become resistant to insulin.
 This can lead to Type II diabetes.
 Poor nutrition choices, along with a lack of exercise, are also factors that cause cardiovascular problems.
 For this reason, some research indicates that both conditions sometimes come hand-in-hand.

-Being resistant to insulin also implies having a weakened immune system, putting you more at risk for infections that can affect your scalp and in consequence your hair.
-Most importantly, insulin resistance results in poor blood circulation: your hair follicles stop receiving enough nutrients through blood flow to stay healthy and grow.
-So if no action is taken, this leads to hair thinning and hair loss.
+Being resistant to insulin also implies having a weakened immune system, putting you more at risk for infections that can affect your scalp.
+Most importantly, insulin resistance results in poor blood circulation.
+Your hair follicles stop receiving enough nutrients through blood flow to stay healthy and grow.
+Hair thinning and hair loss can occur without action.